604adrian/consciousness-meter-cli/README.md

 # Downloading information

 ## Dependencies
-The consciousness meter has a two dependancies: Python3 and pip3.
-If you wish to install this program manually, then installing these programs will be necessary.
+The consciousness meter has a handful of dependancies dependancies: python3, pip3. pygame, and inquirer.
+If you wish to install this program manually, then installing these will be necessary.

 To see if python3 is installed on your system, go to your terminal and input `python3 --version`.
 If python3 is installed on your system, it will give you a version number.
 If it's not, it will give you an error message, and you should go and install python3 before proceeding.

 To see if pip3 is installed on your system, go to your terminal and input `pip3 --version`.
 If pip3 is installed on your system, it will give you a version number.
 If it is not installed, it will give you an error message, and you should go and install pip3 before proceeding.

+Once you have python and pip, then install the modules by copy/pasting the following into your command line:

+`pip3 install pygame && pip3 install inquirer`

 ## Installing
 A prebuilt linux binary can be found on the sidebar.
 Other installation options to come.

-If you wish to install manually, just run `main.py` in the directory of the repo, and things should work fine from there.
+If you wish to install manually, just run clone the repo and run `main.py` in your newfound directory.
+Things should work fine from there.

 [^1]: Chalmers, David John (2010).
 [The character of consciousness](https://philpapers.org/rec/CHATCO-14). p.
 49, 91, 99.
 New York: Oxford University Press.
 [^2]: Chalmers, David John (2010).
 [The character of consciousness](https://philpapers.org/rec/CHATCO-14). p. xvi.
 New York: Oxford University Press.